PM Sir Keir Starmer assembles Cabinet after vowing to rebuild Britain

 – Former Labour leader Jeremy Corbyn held on to his seat as an independent.

-– Reform UK leader Nigel Farage won a Commons seat at his eighth attempt and promised his party would “stun all of you” as it picked up four Commons seats.
+– Reform UK leader Nigel Farage won a Commons seat at his eighth attempt and promised his party would “stun all of you” as it picked up five Commons seats.

 – The Greens also picked up four seats, including co-leader Carla Denyer defeating shadow culture secretary Thangam Debbonaire in Bristol Central.